-The AGM serves as a useful platform for shareholders to meet and communicate with the Board and encourages shareholders to participate in any discussion.
-The full Board including the Executive Chairman, Chief Executive Officer, Executive Director and the Chairman of all the Board Committees attended the last AGM held on 30 September 2019.
-The Company's External Auditors, Head of Finance and Company Secretary were also present to clarify and explain any issues.
+The AGM serves as a useful platform for shareholders to participate and communicate with the Board and encourages shareholders to engage in any discussion.
+All the Board members with the exception of Mr Teh Kok Heng attended the last AGM held on 29 September 2020.
+The Company's External Auditors, Head of Finance and Company Secretary were also present to provide support to the Board.